MM2-0/Kvaesitso/docs/docs/developer-guide/plugins/plugin-types/weather.md

 of <a href="/reference/plugins/sdk/de.mm20.launcher2.sdk.weather/-forecast/index.html" target="_blank">`Forecast`</a>
 s.
 If an error occurs, you can throw an exception or return `null`, in this case the launcher will keep the old data and start another attempt at a later time.

+> [!NOTE]
+> You should at most return weather data for the next 7 days.
+Everything after will be dismissed by
+> the launcher.

 `Forecast` objects need at least a `timestamp` (unix time in millis), a `temperature`, a `condition`, an `icon`, a `location` name, and a `provider` name.